kshedden/case_studies/methods/largescale.md

 # Large scale inference

-Modern data analysis often involves estimation of many parameters $\theta_j$, and in some cases these parameters are weakly coupled so that it is possible to estimate each parameter without referring to the others.
-For example, this occurs when the $\theta_j$ are _local parameters_ referring to different subpopulations of the overall population.
+Modern data analysis often involves estimation of many parameters which we will denote here $\theta_j$, for $j=1,\ldots, p$.
+In some cases these parameters are completely uncoupled or only weakly coupled, so that it is possible to estimate each parameter without referring to the others.
+For example, if we are interested in the median credit card debt for residents of each US state, we can estimate the value for state $j$ without referring to the data from other states.

+On the other hand, some parameters are deeply connectected so that it is impossible to estimate one parameter without simultaneously estimating all the others.
+For example, suppose we wish to estimate the average blood pressure for a 50 year old, using data for people of age 18 to 80.
+Simplistically, we might use a linear model of the form $E[Y|A] = \alpha + \beta(A - 50)$, where
+$A$ is age and $Y$ is blood pressure.
+The parameter of interest here is
+$\alpha$, but we cannot estimate $\alpha$ without simultaneously estimating
+$\beta$ -- these two parameters are strongly coupled.

-In many cases it is desirable to integrate the parameters $\theta_j$ to understand the population as a whole.
+Even when it is possible to estimate the parameters $\theta_j$ in isolation, In many cases it is desirable to integrate our understanding of these parameters to obtain a better understanding of the population as a whole.
 This contrasts with the strategy of building a single all-encompassing model using the entire dataset.
 Situations where the former strategy is useful commonly arise due to modern innovations that allow for collection of data that are both high-dimensional (many attributes measured on each unit) and heterogeneous (the units can be clustered into subpopulations with greater heterogeneity between than within subpopulations).

 [Large scale inference](https://efron.ckirby.su.domains/other/2010LSIexcerpt.pdf)
 is a body of statistical methods developed to accommodate data analysis in